BetoAvila/data-architecture/README.md

 As mentioned above, this service oversees connecting to the API to manipulate the data migration process.
 It was designed to be a program running on a python shell by typing commands.

 It is build with its [`Dockerfile`](./client/Dockerfile) which summarized instructions are:
--	Build container from [`python 3.11-slim`]( https://hub.docker.com/_/python/) which is the minimum working python environment.
+-	Build container from [`python 3.11-slim`]( https://hub.docker.com/_/python/) image which is the minimum working python environment.
 -	Set environment configurations.
 -	Copy files into container and execute [`start.sh`](./client/start.sh) file, which delegates linux environment update and installation of python dependencies to an external file, this way allows to keep the `Dockerfile` clean and short which enhances maintainability.

 The [`requirements.txt`]() file contains all the python libraries needed, first I list the packages names and then I list the exact versions that did successfully run on the container for future package version reference.

+#### 4.2.2.1.
+Client functions
-Finally, the client is defined executes the functions defined with in file [`client.py`](./client/client.py), these are the following:
+Finally, the client executes the functions defined with in file [`client.py`](./client/client.py), these are the following:
 ```
 # Requirement 1 functions